Waste-NANDO/AndroidUSBCamera/SIGBUS_FIX_16KB_PAGES.md

 ### Why This Fixes SIGBUS

+1. **SIGBUS occurs when**: Memory is accessed at addresses that aren't properly aligned for the system's page size
+2. **On 16KB page devices**: Memory must be aligned to 16KB boundaries (16384 bytes)
+3. **Standard malloc()**: Only guarantees 8-16 byte alignment, not 16KB
+4. **posix_memalign()**: Guarantees alignment to any power-of-2 boundary (we use 16384)
-1. **Frame Data Access**: UVC camera frames contain raw pixel data that's frequently accessed
+5. **Frame Data Access**: UVC camera frames contain raw pixel data that's frequently accessed
-2. **DMA Operations**: Camera hardware may use Direct Memory Access (DMA) which requires aligned buffers
+6. **DMA Operations**: Camera hardware may use Direct Memory Access (DMA) which requires aligned buffers
-3. **Page Boundaries**: With 16KB pages, memory must be aligned to 16KB boundaries for optimal access
+7. **Page Boundaries**: With 16KB pages, memory must be aligned to 16KB boundaries for optimal access
-4. **Bus Architecture**: ARM CPUs on 16KB page systems may trigger SIGBUS when accessing misaligned memory
+8. **Bus Architecture**: ARM CPUs on 16KB page systems may trigger SIGBUS when accessing misaligned memory

 ### Functions Affected